 The Portrush Public Realm project complements other recent public realm investment in the town, including at Station Square, the East Strand and the West Bay promenade.
-It will help transform the seaside town with high-quality granite paving and other contemporary surfaces, new street furniture, signage and lighting, as well as improving pedestrian connectivity and safety with new puffin crossings at key points in the town.
+It helped to transform the seaside town with high-quality granite paving and other contemporary surfaces, new street furniture, signage and lighting, as well as improving pedestrian connectivity and safety with new puffin crossings at key points in the town.

-This element of the Regeneration Programme is being led by the Causeway Coast and Glens Borough Council, funded by the Department.
+This element of the Regeneration Programme has been led by the Causeway Coast and Glens Borough Council, funded by the Department.
 Further information is available on the Councils website;

 Train Station Redevelopment

-The redevelopment of Portrush train station is one of the key regeneration initiatives for the town.
-It will provide modern facilities, which will cater for the growing numbers of passengers using Portrush Train Station.
-This element of the Regeneration Programme is being led by Translink, funded by the Department and the Department for Infrastructure.
+The redevelopment of Portrush train station was one of the key regeneration initiatives for the town.
+It provides modern facilities, which will cater for the growing numbers of passengers using Portrush Train Station.
+This element of the Regeneration Programme has been led by Translink, funded by the Department and the Department for Infrastructure.

-The new station will offer fully accessible, modern waiting facilities and improved passenger information and signage.
-The bright new frontage onto Eglinton Street will create a vibrant and welcoming sense of arrival to the town as a key gateway to the whole Causeway Coast.
+The new station offers fully accessible, modern waiting facilities and improved passenger information and signage.
+The bright new frontage onto Eglinton Street creates a vibrant and welcoming sense of arrival to the town as a key gateway to the whole Causeway Coast.

 Further information is available on Translink website;

 Urban Development Grants (UDG) are discretionary grants provided to help bring vacant, derelict or under-used land and buildings back into use.